 - 1. Any breach in professionalism renders a student ineligible for honors - 2.
-Any assignment submitted late, or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
+Any assignment submitted late (without permission) or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
 Failure to document timely and accurate work hours renders a student ineligible for honors - 5.
 Clinical performance and content knowledge must be exemplary to be considered for honors - 6.
 Active participation in weekly Clerkship Director meetings (pass/fail) - 7.
 Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 8.
 Satisfactory documentation of at least 60 inpatient hospital (location of service) encounters in ETS (pass/fail) - 9.
-Satisfactory documentation of all required problems and visit types at the indicated perform level of participation and location of service in ETS (pass/fail) - 10.
-Satisfactory completion and timely submission of clerkship educational goal plan into Student Academics in week 1 AND record as Educational Activity (pass/fail) - 11.
-Satisfactory completion and documentation of at least two (2) interdisciplinary or case management conferences AND record as an Educational Activity in ETS (pass/fail) - 12.
-Satisfactory completion and documentation of at least two (2) transitions of care handoffs AND record as an Educational Activity in ETS (pass/fail) - 13.
-Satisfactory completion and documentation of at least one (1) faculty observed H&P AND record as an Educational Activity in ETS (pass/fail) - 14.
-Satisfactory completion and timely submission of the discharge summary AND record as an Educational Activity in ETS (pass/fail) - 15.
-Satisfactory completion and timely submission of clerkship educational goal reflection into Student Academics in week 4 AND record as Educational Activity (pass/fail)
+Satisfactory documentation of at least one (1) Hospital Admission AND at least one (1) Hospital Discharge as the specified Visit Type in ETS (pass/fail) - 10.
+Satisfactory documentation of all required problems at the indicated level of participation and location of service in ETS (pass/fail) - 11.
+Satisfactory completion and timely submission of required assignment #1 clerkship educational goal plan as email in week 1 to Clerkship Director AND record as an Educational Activity in ETS (pass/fail) - 12.
+Satisfactory completion and documentation of required assignment #2 at least two (2) interdisciplinary or case management conferences AND record as an Educational Activity in ETS (pass/fail) - 13.
+Satisfactory completion and documentation of required assignment #3 at least two (2) transitions of care handoffs AND record as an Educational Activity in ETS (pass/fail) - 14.
+Satisfactory completion and documentation of required assignment #4 at least one (1) faculty observed H&P AND record as an Educational Activity in ETS (pass/fail) - 15.
+Satisfactory completion and timely submission/upload of required assignment #5 discharge summary into Student Academics Project Documents in week 4 AND record as an Educational Activity in ETS (pass/fail) - 16.
+Satisfactory completion and timely submission/upload of required assignment #6 clerkship educational goal reflection into Student Academics Project Documents in week 4 AND record as Educational Activity (pass/fail)